-Karisia Walking Safaris is an excellent option for travellers seeking a traditional safari vacation in an area of Kenya that is simply choc-a-bloc with wildlife.
+Karisia Walking Safaris is an excellent option for travelers seeking a traditional safari vacation in an area of Kenya that is simply choc-a-bloc with wildlife.
 Walks take place in the company of a guide and a tracker – both are highly experienced and very knowledgeable about this part of the world.
 They do their utmost to make sure you enjoy memorable sightings, not only of the big game, but also of Laikipia’s little lives – the plants, insects, and plethora of birdlife.
 Across all options – AirBnC, Classic, and Luxury – the service standards are exceptionally good.

 ACCESS & LOCATION: